haikalllp/MatugenZen/README.md

 # MatugenZen

-A Sine mod for Zen Browser that syncs Matugen's surface color to Zen Boosts, automatically theming all websites.
+A Sine mod for mainly for Zen Browser and other firefox based browser that syncs Matugen's surface color to Zen Boosts, automatically theming all websites.

 ## Features